jefmeijvis/cornucopia-mvp/README.md

 # Cornucopia

-Cornucopia public repository for the website at [cornucopia.dotnetlab.eu](https://www.cornucopia.dotnetlab.eu)
+MVP for the OWASP Cornucopia website.
+Work in progress